 She released “Bite Marks” in the Spring of 2021.
 She then decided to test out an idea for a YouTube show called “Au/Ra’s Lyrical Break Down”, where she takes lyrics from her songs and explains them to fans.

-Her latest release is “Screw Feelings” – a song most of us can relate to that will have you vibing in no time.
+Her latest release as of this writing is “Screw Feelings” – a song most of us can relate to that will have you vibing in no time.

 FIND OUT MORE: